Podcast: Play in new window | Download

 When we’re each playing our part, we contribute toward a rich, abundant, interesting world.

-With the demands of those around us and the demands we place on ourselves by listening to others’ opinions on our lives, we are not always living our lives or allowing our voices to come off mute.
+With the demands of those around us and the demands we place on ourselves by listening to other’s opinions on our lives, we are not always living our lives or allowing our voices to speak.
 But we can.

 “There are two important days in your life.
 The first was when you were born.
 The second was when you found out why.”